 And all against the background of the various wars in which he fought and the general development of warfare and light cavalry in the eighteenth century.
 At the end, today’s re-enactment regiment Frei-Husaren von Glasenapp is discussed, on the occasion of whose 25th anniversary (1996-2021) this book was published.

-The book will be published on October 23, 2021 at 2 p.m. in the Schützen-Museum in Steyl (Tegelen), the Netherlands.
+The book was presented on October 23, 2021 in the Schützen-Museum in Steyl (Tegelen), the Netherlands.

 Authors: Drs.
-Marcel Dings, Oberst iTR Frank Poeth 220 pages, Germand and Netherlands, 157 pictures and photos, Hardcover
+Marcel Dings, Oberst iTR Frank Poeth 224 pages, German and Dutch, 157 pictures and photos, Hardcover

 The new book by Otto Peter Lang is here.
 General Albori led the Rainer, IR 59, in Russia and Italy, in Russia the 4th Army and in Italy the 5th Infantry Brigade.
 He kept his own photo albums with his typical lettering.
 380 of his photos on 200 pages in the strictly limited edition.
 Each book bears the number and name of the owner.